anytizer/neattesting.py/README.md

 ## Usage Example 3: Perform Everything

 You will define ./cases folder to scan for test classes.
+The ./cases folder should be aa relative path to the test test script.

 ```
 from neattesting_kafal import TestEverything